-Wages are just the base cost of hiring an employee.
+When calculating the cost of a new hire, it’s important to note wages are merely the base cost of hiring an employee.
 As an employer, you also have to make Canada Pension Plan (CPP) contributions, employment insurance premiums, and other expenses.
-Some analysts estimate that you should account for 1.2 to 1.4 times your employee’s salary when estimating their true cost.
-However, the numbers vary based on your individual situation.
+Some analysts estimate you should account for 1.2 to 1.4 times your employee’s salary when calculating their actual cost.
+However, the numbers vary based on your situation.
 To help you create an estimate, here are some key factors to take into account.

 Canada Pension Plan Premiums

 In most cases, you must withhold CPP premiums from employee cheques and match these payments.
 Premiums change annually, and as of 2019, you must remit 5.10% of earnings over $3,500 and up to $53,900.
 For example, if your employee earns $25,000 per year, you contribute $21,500 * .0510 or $1,096.50 in 2019.

 You also must withhold Employment Insurance (EI) premiums from paycheques.
 However, rather than matching these premiums, you contribute 1.4 times the employee contribution.
 For example, if the employee contribution is $100, you contribute $140.

 Adjusted annually, the EI premium rate for employees is 1.62% as of 2017.
 To estimate your annual contribution when hiring a new employee, multiply their salary by 0.0162 and multiply the result by 1.4.
 Note that you only pay EI premiums on earnings less than $51,300.
 If you pay your employee more than this amount, your maximum annual contribution is $1,204.31 for 2019.